Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 The digital world could help by greatly reducing the furniture fabrication time, thus making it available for the masse.
  - The first direction would be to use procedural modelling, mechanical simulation and assembly graph to help design, validate and customize furniture.
  - The second direction would be to use digital fabrication tools (CNC router, laser, waterjet, 3D printer) to help accelerate fabrication.
-    The key idea is this case is that digital machines would not actually fabricate the wooden furniture, but rather would fabricate templates and machining fixtures that would enormously help fabricate the furniture with usual woodworking tools.
+    The key idea is this case is that digital machines would _*not*_ actually fabricate the wooden furniture, but rather would fabricate templates and machining fixtures that would enormously help fabricate the furniture with usual woodworking tools.
  - The third direction would be to improve the documentation of the furniture so it is more easily sold, used, maintained, repaired and recycled.

 # Procedural furniture modelling #
 The first direction is to use procedural modelling to ease design of durable wooden furniture.
-Design time is very important for high quality furniture.
+Design time is very high for high quality furniture.
 A French cabinet maker common saying is that design, fabrication and finishing touches amount each to 1/3 of time.

 Reducing design time is then essential.

 ## Procedural modelling for design ##
-Time is spent for initial design, and then for each customized version of the design.
+Design time is spent for initial design, and then for each customized version of the design.

 In both cases, one solution is procedural/parametric/grammar-based modelling.

 For instance the number of shelf for a library can be procedurally dependent of the height, so that changing the library height automatically add or remove shelves in the design.
 The dependencies can be more complex, and can impact several parts (in the previous example, shelf fixating system would also need to be updated).